 There is no real neighborhood around Memorial Hall.
 The arena sits off the very busy DuPont Highway.
 You can see the Dover Mall and Dover International Speedway from the entrance.
 You can have even heard stock cars screaming around the speedway at times as you walk towards the game.
 A closed big box store is located right next to the north stand, with another still opened store nearby as well.
 So if you need pet supplies you will be good to go.

 The area is good if you need food and sustenance before or after the game.
 Legendary local chain Grotto Pizza has a sports bar located across the street at 1159 N DuPont Highway.
 They have never been a favorite of mine but fans of them will flock there.

 Other great choices include Capriotti’s Sandwich Shop on Gateway S Blvd, Restaurant 55 at 2461 S State St, La Tolteca Restaurant at 859 N Dupont Hwy and 33 West Ale House & Grill at 33 W Loockerman Street.
 The Fire and Ice Bar at Dover Downs Casino is another choice for a drink after the game.

 The gym is small and fills up quickly.
-Even students are often turned away because of the facility being at capacity.
+Even students have often turned away because of the facility being at capacity.

 The fans are loud and proud of their Hornets.
 When a big rival is in town, such as their Delmarva peninsula neighbor University of Maryland Eastern Shore, expect to see the intensity upped to another level.